5 areas to avoid in Berlin if you want to live there

 • Avoid dark corners and parks after dark and be careful around U-Bahn and S-Bahn stations.

-• Keep your cash close to yourself, for example in the front pocket of your pants or in the inside pocket of your jacket.
+• Keep your cash close to yourself, for example, in the front pocket of your pants or the inside pocket of your jacket.

-• If you give money to beggars, don’t show where you’ve your purse.
+• If you give money to beggars, don’t show where your purse is.
 Some beggars belong to pickpocketing gangs.

 • Don’t fall asleep on public transport, especially at night.
 That would make you an easy target for pickpockets.

-• Stay away from any fistfights and groups of drunk people.
+• Stay away from any fights and groups of drunk people.

 In case of emergency